hashicorp/nomad/website/source/docs/job-specification/template.html.md

 }
 ```

 Nomad utilizes a tool called [Consul Template][ct].
+The environment variables
-For a full list of the
+available in templates include [Nomad's runtime environment][env].
+For a full
-API template functions, please refer to the [Consul Template README][ct].
+list of the API template functions, please refer to the [Consul Template
+README][ct].

 ## `template` Parameters